DaleKnight/knight-ai-security-portfolio/ww2-memoir-rag/README.md

 Learn more: https://www.veteranscrisisline.net/

 This project is about preservation, legacy, and honoring those who served.
-If this work reaches even one person who needs support, then including this resource matters.
+If this work reaches even one person who needs support, including this resource matters.